berkeley-stat243/stat243-fall-2020/README.md

 Class:
  - Mon Sep 14: strings/regular expressions demo and group work
  - Wed Sep 16: no class; please work on the PS2 problem 3 reading in preparation for Friday section
- - Fri Sep 18: no class; please read Sections 1-4.3 of Unit 5 and watch the associated videos
+ - Fri Sep 18: no class; please read Sections 1-4.3 of Unit 5 and watch the associated videos (Unit 5, Videos 1-3)

 Assignments:
  - Mon Sep 14, 10 am: regex practice problems and string processing tutorial reading (see [assignment on bCourses](https://bcourses.berkeley.edu/courses/1497598/assignments/8162505))